DaveParillo/cisc187-reader/docs/_sources/function-overloads/trailing-return.rst.txt

    int i = 42;
    decltype(i) j = i * 2.0;

-Similarly, there is a symmetry between the :cref:`auto specifier` and :cref:`decltype`:
+Similarly, there is a symmetry between the :lang:`auto` specifier and :lang:`decltype`:

 .. code-block:: cpp